 We have implemented Drum, Push, and Pull in Java.
 The implementations are multithreaded.
 The operations that occur in a round are not synchronized, e.g., one process might send messages before trying to receive messages in that round, while another might first receive a new message, and then propagate it.
 We run our experiments on 50 machines at the Emulab testbed [32], on a 100Mbit LAN, where a single process is run on each machine (i.e., n = 50).
-As in the simulations, 10% of the processes have crashed when the system started (these crashes go undetected), and the DoS attack is launched from outside the system.
-Since we do not have a router/firewall that randomly selects messages according to the protocol's needs, we have implemented the selection of messages by sequentially reading messages from the port at random times within the round, and discarding all messages at the end of the round.
-Since rounds are locally controlled and randomly vary in duration, the attacker cannot "aim" its messages for the beginning of a round.
+As in the simulations, we designate 10% of the processes as malicious - they do not propagate any messages, and instead perform DoS attacks only on correct processes.